 See also: 13 Reasons to Eat Oats Every Morning

 We can find magnesium chloride in foods such as beets or nuts.
 You can also find it in pharmacies and natural-food stores.

 - For its preparation, add 33 grams of magnesium chloride (2 tablespoons) to one liter of boiling water.

 - Drink a small glass on an empty stomach daily.

-- This is a prevention method.
-A magnesium chloride deficiency increases the risk of having high blood pressure.
+- This remedy may help reduce your risk of this condition.
+This is because a magnesium chloride deficiency increases the risk of having high blood pressure.

-In addition to magnesium, this root contains potassium, iron, sodium, calcium, phosphate and zinc.
-Eating beets frequently can boast many benefits for the body.
+In addition to magnesium, this root contains potassium, iron, sodium, calcium, phosphate, and zinc.
+Eating beets frequently may benefit your body in many ways.

-Thanks to its characteristic and flavor, it’s easy to eat beets.
-From salads to smoothies, there are many ways to include beets to your diet and benefit from its properties.
+From salads to smoothies, there are many ways to include beets in your diet and benefit from its properties.

-- When it comes to fighting high blood pressure, drinking beet juice on an empty stomach can maximize results.
+- When it comes to fighting high blood pressure, drinking beet juice on an empty stomach may help maximize results.